 The amount of work you get at school or uni can seem unmanageable, but there are tools and tactics you can use to plan your time.
+Time management strategies for students are essential.
 If you set goals, make plans, write notes, limit distractions, make time to chill and get help when you need it, you can get everything done.

 So little time...